datanav/docs/technical/membercare-salesforce.rst

      - "string"

-Membercare Invoices to Salesforce Invoice
+MemberCare Invoices to Salesforce Invoice
 -----------------------------------------
-Every Membercare Invoices will be synchronized with a Salesforce Invoice.
+Every MemberCare Invoices will be synchronized with a Salesforce Invoice.

-Once a link between a Membercare Invoices and a Salesforce Invoice is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Invoices and a Salesforce Invoice is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Invoices and a Salesforce Invoice:
+The following properties are synchronized between a MemberCare Invoices and a Salesforce Invoice:

 .. list-table::
    :header-rows: 1

-   * - Membercare Invoices Property
+   * - MemberCare Invoices Property
      - Salesforce Invoice Property
      - Salesforce Data Type
    * - payDueDate